famsf/insights/src/la-prose.md

           - template: "@atoms/h3/h3.html.twig"
             text: "Structure"
           - template: "@atoms/textarea/textarea.html.twig"
             text: "<p>The book appropriated the form of a folded map, and a map of the route of the Trans-Siberian Railroad was included at the top corner of the layout, with the poem unfolding to more than six feet vertically.
-It was designed to first unfold with only the blank back side showing so that it could then be dramatically opened to expose the contents all at once, in keeping with the precepts of simultaneité.
+It was designed to first unfold with only the blank back side showing so that it could then be dramatically opened to expose the contents all at once, in keeping with the precepts of <em>simultaneité</em>.
 It was enclosed in a hand-painted vellum cover, which is said to have been made for only 30 copies.</p>"
             dropcap: false
           - template: "@atoms/h3/h3.html.twig"
             text: "Edition"
           - template: "@atoms/textarea/textarea.html.twig"
             text: "<p>There were to be 150 copies in total, but it is likely that only about half that many were produced.
-A prospectus announced eight deluxe copies printed on vellum, 28 on japon (imported Japanese) paper, and for the standard trade copies simulated japon (similé japon).
+A prospectus announced eight deluxe copies printed on vellum, 28 on <em>japon</em> (imported Japanese) paper, and for the standard trade copies simulated <em>japon</em> (<em>similé japon</em>).
 Maryatt has identified the Logan copy at the Legion of Honor, with its crisp letterpress printing, as one of the rare copies on japon.</p>"
             dropcap: false

 ################################################################################